milvus-io/milvus-sdk-java/DEVELOPMENT.md

 ## Update Milvus proto files
-Milvus proto files are managed by a submodule project under the directory: src/main/milvus-proto Before developing a new interfaces, you need to get latest proto files by the following commands:
+Milvus proto files are managed by a submodule project under the directory: src/main/milvus-proto Before developing new interfaces, you need to get the latest proto files by the following command:
 ```shell
   git submodule update --remote
 ```